wan2land/graphity/packages/graphity-container/README.md

 console.log(connection.driver) // Driver {}
 ```

-### Singleton descriptor
+### Factory descriptor

-Descriptor is very useful if you using factory or bind. this is example of singleton.
+Descriptor is very useful if you using factory or bind. this is example of factory.

 ```ts
 container.resolver("resolver.normal", () => ({message: "this is resolver"}))